-- conditions: A list of Conditions that must all be satisfied in order for this segment to be played; otherwise the segment is skipped and playback continues with the next segment in the list. - type: One of the following segment types.

-0. SG\CLIP: Play the clip at clip\i.

-- 1. SG\OPTION: Play the clip at offset clip\i from the specified option's clip\i.
+- conditions: A list of Conditions that must all be satisfied in order for this segment to be considered (otherwise, it is skipped).
+The conditions are evaluated when the segment list is being queued, immediately after executing the steps of a Binding, after entering a new State, or on timeout. - type: One of the following segment types. - 0.
+SG\CLIP: Play the clip at clip\i. - 1.
+SG\OPTION: Play the clip at offset clip\i from the specified option's clip\i.
 If the option has a write-in group, also play the clips for all the selected options in the write-in group (use each option's clip\i with no offset). - 2.
 SG\LIST\SELS: For each selected option in the specified group, play the clip at offset clip\i from the selected option's clip\i.
 If the option has a write-in group, also play the clips for all the selected options in the write-in group (use each option's clip\i with no offset). - 3.
 SG\COUNT\SELS: Play the clip at offset n from the specified clip\i, where n is the number of selected options in the specified group. - 4.
-SG\MAX\SELS: Play the clip at offset n from the specified clip\i, where n is max\sels for the specified group. - clip\i: A clip index or offset applied to a clip index, depending on type. - group\i, option\i: Identifies the group (for SG\COUNT\SELS or SG\MAX\SELS) or option (for SG\OPTION or SG\LIST\SELS) for which a clip is played (see Group and option references below).
+SG\MAX\SELS: Play the clip at offset n from the specified clip\i, where n is max\sels for the specified group. - clip\i: A clip index or offset applied to a clip index, depending on type. - group\i, option\i: Identifies the option or group for which a clip is played (see Group and option references below).